-The Branch did not receive financial support from any other reporting unit during the year.
+The Branch did not receive financial support from any other reporting unit during the year, nor did it provide such support to any other reporting unit.
 Except as disclosed in the Statement of Profit and Loss, there were no expenses in connection with holding meetings of members of the Branch and any conferences or meetings of councils, committees, panels or other bodies for the holding of which the Branch was wholly or partly responsible.

-There were no payables (at reporting date) to employers as consideration for the employers making payroll deductions of membership subscriptions at reporting date, nor any unpaid legal fees.
+There were no payables (at reporting date) to employers as consideration for the employers making payroll deductions of membership subscriptions at reporting date, nor were there any unpaid legal fees.
+(2015: \$nil).